New COVID-19 Test Data: Majority of People Who Test Positive for COVID-19 Have Mild Symptoms or Are Asymptomatic

 The data also revealed that the majority of people who tested positive are relatively young — between ages 18 – 40 (68%), and confirmed disparities in positive results based on ethnic background.
 The Latinx population represented 66% of positives, but made up only 20% of those tested.
 There were higher positive rates among Latinx (4.3%) and African-American (0.9%) ethnicities compared to White and Asian (0.4% and 0.6%, respectively).

+Read more about the analysis and methods behind these results here.
 To read more about return-to-work testing strategies, and for more information on Color’s COVID-19 response, visit https://www.color.com/covid.

 Color is a leader in distributed healthcare and clinical testing.
 Color makes population-scale healthcare programs accessible, convenient, and cost-effective for everyone.
 Color works with health systems, employers, and national health initiatives around the world including the million-person All of Us Research Program by the National Institutes of Health.
 For more information about Color and its response to COVID-19, visit www.color.com.